Cardiology Advertising: Digital Marketing to Cardiologists

 Age

 Beyond understanding the total addressable market for cardiology advertising, you should also consider your specific product or solution and who can buy it (or would be authorized to buy it).
-Using age brackets can help you focus on your most valuable prospects—especially when it comes to key HCP decision-makers.
+Using age brackets can help you focus on your most valuable prospects—especially when targeting key HCP decision-makers.
+The average age of cardiologists is 59 years old, and the workforce is aging rapidly, with most retiring around age 66 or 67.

 Nearly 63% of cardiovascular disease specialists are over the age of 55 and 37% are under the age of 55 according to the AAMC.

 For example, if you’re marketing a billing system for cardiologists, you’re likely going to be targeting practice owners.
 Unfortunately, “cardiology practice owner” is not a standard audience target in most marketing platforms.
-To reach this hyper-specific audience, you’ll need to use the platform tools to target “cardiologists” and then layer on demographic specifics to target your ideal prospects.
+To reach this hyper-specific audience, you’ll need to use platform tools to target “cardiologists,” then layer on demographic specifics to reach your ideal prospects.

-So, considering it takes 14 years or more to become a cardiologist, and most docs will work for a few years to save up money before opening a private practice, it’s fair to assume that you can limit your target audience to those 35 and above.
-Then consider the current economy and other healthcare market trends and you can bump the targeting range to 45 and above, especially since, compared to previous generations, Millennial med school grads were more likely to seek employment over opening up their own practice.
+So, considering it takes upwards of 15 years become a cardiologist, and most doctors will work for a few years to save up money before opening a private practice, it’s fair to assume that you can limit your target audience to those 35 and above.
+Then consider the current economy and other healthcare market trends, and you can bump the targeting range to 45 and above, especially since, compared to previous generations, Millennial med school grads were more likely to seek employment over opening up their own practice.

-In cardiology, it is particularly important to look at age relative to the shifts in the coming workforce.
-According to the 2022 MedAxiom compensation survey, there are currently about 32,000 practicing cardiologists, and more than 25% of cardiologists are over the age of 61 (approx. 8,480).
-There are about 3,745 cardiologist fellows with about 1,450 entering the workforce.
-Based on this data, the cardiology market will be losing around 500 cardiologists per year.
+In cardiology, it is particularly important to consider age relative to shifts in the workforce.
+According to the 2025 MedAxiom compensation survey, there are currently about 32,000 cardiologists, and more than 25% (approx. 8,320) are over the age of 61.
+There are about 4,302 cardiologist fellows, with about 1,156 entering the workforce.

 Location

-Be careful when narrowing down your cardiology advertising campaigns based on location, because the resulting addressable market likely won’t meet the required minimums for many advertising platforms.
+Be careful when narrowing your cardiology advertising campaigns by location, because the resulting addressable market likely won’t meet the minimums required by many advertising platforms.
 However, depending on your product, you can use this information for highly specialized campaigns based on:

 • Completion deadlines for CME requirements